• Home

 If you opt to stay within the walled city, Volunteer Hostel is the place to go.
 It’s on the border of the two walled neighborhoods, so it’s central without having a lot of foot traffic.
 The hostel itself is partnered with FEM, a non-profit working to empower indigenous and Afro-Caribbean women in Colombia.
 Plus, there’s A/C all day long.
 Trust us, that’s major.
 Check prices for Volunteer Hostel here.

-If you are looking for Airbnbs in Cartagena we love the adorable Casa Bijou in the heart of the old city tucked away inside the walls.
-The interior is modern and comfortable, the living space starts from the first floor and there is a cute balcony with comfortable seating so you can watch the world out on the city streets while drinking coffee, or wine!
+If you are looking for VRBOs in Cartagena we love this colonial house in the heart of the old city tucked away inside the walls.
+The interior is modern and comfortable, and there is a cute hammock to lounge in while drinking coffee, or wine!

 Here’s a guide to better help you decide where to stay in Cartagena: Old Town, Getsemani, or Bocagrande.